How to Grow and Care for Smilax Asparagus Fern (Asparagus asparagoides) Indoors

 Repot Smilax Asparagus Fern at the beginning of the growing season only when it becomes root-bound; when the roots begin to grow through the drainage holes.

 Use a pot which is only 1 size larger than the current one.
 Ensure that the pot has a drainage hole to avoid soggy soil as it can result in root-rot disease and death of the fern.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+You may divide the large ferns during repotting to propagate new plants.
+Check out these pots with drainage holes on Amazon.

 Pruning